 To attack the tough problem of finding "short" proofs, OTTER offers various means-although far from producing an algorithm; see Section 2.
-(Regarding the other aspects of elegance discussed in this article, one learns that OTTER offers, in most cases, just what is needed.)
-What becomes clear (in Section 4, where an abbreviated sequence of experiments illustrating the basic methodology is presented) is the narrowness of the path that leads to success.
-(A far more detailed treatment of the crucial experiments is given in [Wos97].)
+What becomes clear (in Section 3, where the sequence of experiments illustrating the basic methodology is presented) is the narrowness of the path that leads to success.
 For example, a change from the value 9 to the value 10 in the assignment of but one input parameter results (sometimes) in the completion of no proofs, in contrast to the completion of a proof marking significant progress.